 ADMINISTRATIVE MEMORANDUM COUNTY OF SAN MATEO

-SUBJECT: E-Mail Policy
+SUBJECT: Email Policy

-RESPONSIBLE DEPARTMENT: Information Services Department (ISO)
+RESPONSIBLE DEPARTMEN APPROVED: Information Services Department (ISO)

-This policy outlines the proper use of E-mail resources available to County of San Mateo Workforce Members in order to assure that County-provided E-mail services are used in compliance with applicable laws and County policies.
-Users of E-mail services should familiarize themselves with this policy including its explanation of County E-mail privacy and security issues.
-By complying with this policy, County Workforce Members can ensure that disruptions to the County ‘s E-mail services are minimal and that the County can continue to manage E-mail in an efficient manner.
+This policy outlines the proper use of email resources available to County of San Mateo’s Workforce Members (employees, contractors, vendors, interns, extra-help, and any party who provides services or work for the County will be collectively known as “Workforce Members” for the purposes of this document) to ensure that County provided email services are used in compliance with applicable laws and County policies.
+Workforce Members who use email services should familiarize themselves with this policy including its explanation of County email privacy and security issues.
+By complying with this policy, County Workforce Members can ensure that disruptions to the County ‘s email services are minimal and that the County can continue to manage email in an efficient manner.

 The policy is intended comply with the Health Insurance Portability and Accountability Act of 1996 (HIPAA) as amended and the California Public Records Act.